kubernetes-retired/contrib/Ingress/controllers/haproxy/README.md

 ```

 A couple of points to note:
-- The nginxsvc is specified in the tcpServices of the loadbalancer.json manifest.
+- The nginxsvc is specified in the tcpServices flag.
 - The https service is accessible directly on the specified port, which matches the *service port*.
 - You need to take care of ensuring there is no collision between these service ports on the node.